 Eddie Muller, one of the world’s foremost experts on noir, picks Golden State classics to add to your watch list.

-In the 1920s and 1930s, Ernest Granville Booth made a name for himself as a criminal and as one of Hollywood’s most sought-after writers.
+Ernest Granville Booth was a criminal and one of Hollywood’s most sought-after writers.

 The jig is up—you love film noir.
 Watch these classics with someone who’ll serve as a credible alibi.

 The author and Alta contributor picks Jim Thompson’s The Killer Inside Me as his top noir classic.